-BACC 500 Strategic Managerial Accounting 3(3,0) 2/10000 Ottatogio managoriai Accounting 0(0,0)

-This course investigates the important role accounting systems and information play in the management, planning, control and decision making of businesses.
-Topics include cost concepts, behavior and estimation; theory of constraints; cost-volume-profit analysis; activity based costing, capital budgeting and profit planning.
+BACC 500 Strategic Managerial Accounting 3(3,0) This course i nvestigates the important role accounting systems ar nd information play in the manag pement, planning, control, and decision making of bu usinesses.
+Topics include cost concepts, behavior, and estimation; theory of constra aints; cost-volumeprofit analysis s; activity-based costing, capital budgeting and profit p lanning.

-BADM 505 Business Research Methods

-This course is about using business research to support business and management decisions or pursue more advanced graduate studies in business.
+BADM 505 Business Research Methods 3(3,0) This course is about using business research to support business and management decisions or pursue more advanced graduate studies in business.
 It covers mainly the development, implementation, analysis and reporting of a research proposal.
 While the course covers qualitative research, it places emphasis on quantitative research in general and surveys in particular.

-BADM 515 Quantitative Modeling for Business
+BADM 515 Quantitative Modeling for Business 3(3,0)